jadecobra/python_tdd_exercises/source/how_to/calculator.rst

       def a_random_number():
         return random.randint(-10, 10)

-  and the test still passes
+  and the terminal still shows green

 * I remove ``test addition`` from the TODO list